Definition and History of Dry Needling, Trigger Points and Trigger Point Acupuncture

 Treating the Whole Person–Combining Dry Needling for Myfascial Pain with Channel Based Classical Acupuncture

 But an acupuncturist trained in anatomy, surface anatomy, trigger point location. and the theory of trigger points, not to mention motor points, will do dry needling exactly the way that physical therapists do.
 We may even do it better, because we might also introduce Chinese medical theory that will support the release of trigger points by dry needling.
+Here is an example, in the case of shoulder pain treated with dry needling and acupuncture

 Classical Chinese acupuncture has always looked at the human body and mind as a continuous whole.